lees890119/sketchup-ruby-push-all/README.md

-# Sketchup plugin: Push All
+# Sketchup extension: Push All

-A Ruby based plugin for Sketchup for pushing all the selected surfaces and transferring the result to solid.
+A extension created with Ruby API for Sketchup for pushing all the selected surfaces to a specified depth, grouping the result, and transferring them to solid.

+## Getting Started

+Download the [push_all.rbz](./push_all.rbz) to a local repository, then install the file via Sketchup UI > Window > Extension manager > Install extension.
+The path for installing the extension may differ base on the current version of Sketchup.